5+ Reasons to Visit Pawleys Island This Fall

 The fall season is buzzing with fun events nearly every weekend and you don’t have to travel too far to find them.
 The 2019 Pawleys Island Festival of Music & Arts will offer live concerts from artists like Blood Sweat & Tears, Next Generation Leahy, Pablo Cruise, the Marshall Tucker Band, and more.
 They also have a Wine Gala, Chalk Under the Oaks and visual arts galleries.
 The festival runs from October 3 through October 19.
 Other popular fall events include the Atalaya Arts & Crafts Festival (September 27-29) as well as the Harvest Home Weekend (October 6) and Brew at the Zoo (November 2) at Brookgreen Gardens.

 Pawleys may not be as busy as its neighbors to the north but the tourists still find time to make their way down to the hot restaurants and attractions.
 Now that school is in session and summer vacationers are back home it means less crowds at your favorite shopping and dining establishments.
 Spend your day making your way through the Hammock Shoppes then enjoy a quiet night out Frank’s Outback followed by dessert at Landolfi’s Bakery.
 If you’re looking for a romantic retreat, the quiet of the fall is the perfect excuse to visit Pawleys Island.

 Cooler temperatures in the forecast make for a magical golf season.
 Check out some of the award-winning golf courses in Pawleys Island but be sure to book your tee times early as weekends tend to fill up quickly.
-Popular courses in the area include Caledonia Golf & Fish Club, Founder Club, Heritage Club, Litchfield Country Club, True Blue and so many others.
+Popular courses in the area include Caledonia Golf & Fish Club, Founders Club, Heritage Club, Litchfield Country Club, True Blue and so many others.
 Fill up your entire week with a tee time at a new course every day!